Voice Over I

 Still: Voice Over I (1)

-From this perspective Voice Over I reflects on identity and cultural affiliation as well as the challenges of not always being able to put inner thoughts into words.
-What happens when hierarchies, rooted in linguistic proficiency, are shifted within a specific context or relationship?
-Can "failing" a language in itself open up a meaning forming space, and can meaning be created here across linguistic "boundaries"?
+From this perspective, Voice Over I reflects on identity and cultural affiliation, as well as the challenges of not always being able to put inner thoughts into words.
+What happens when hierarchies rooted in linguistic proficiency are shifted within a specific context or relationship?
+Can “failing” a language open up a meaning-forming space, and can meaning be created here across linguistic “boundaries”?

 The first video, Voice Over I (1), is a VHS clip from 1987.
-In the clip, we see Halvadaki as a young child entering a typical looking Danish kitchen where her father is cooking.
-Halvadaki and her father have a brief conversation in Greek after which Halvadaki exits the kitchen and the clip loops.
+In the clip, we see Halvadaki as a young child entering a typical-looking Danish kitchen where her father is cooking.
+Halvadaki and her father have a brief conversation in Greek, after which she exits the kitchen and the clip loops.

-The focal point of the second video, Voice Over I (2), is also a conversation between Halvadaki and her father.
-This time, in the form of a letter the artist has received from her father.
-The letter is written in his native language Greek - a language Halvadaki does not fully read, write or speak.
-On the audio side we hear Halvadaki's voice as she attempts to read her father's letter, a reading that includes stumbling over words she does not know, mispronouncing words and sentences, as well as having general difficulty getting through the written text.
-Meanwhile a black space fills the screen and as we hear the letter read allowed, white text appears translating the spoken letter back into text - this time translated into Danish.
+The focal point of the second video, Voice Over I (2), is also a conversation between Halvadaki and her father—this time in the form of a letter the artist received from her father.
+The letter is written in his native Greek—a language Halvadaki does not fully read, write, or speak.
+On the audio track, we hear Halvadaki’s voice as she attempts to read her father’s letter, a reading that includes stumbling over unfamiliar words, mispronouncing words and sentences, and general difficulty getting through the text.
+Meanwhile, a black screen fills the frame; as we hear the letter read aloud, white text appears, translating the spoken letter back into text—this time in Danish.

-The title, Voice Over I, points to the different linguistic conditions that are present in the voices of the work.
-The title brings into question the relationship between a given “I” - a subject and its voice or speech and opens up a room to reflect on the dynamics of speech, voice, access to language, expression through speech, as well as how these factors play into understandings of identities and notions of belonging.
+The title, Voice Over I, points to the different linguistic conditions present in the work’s voices.
+It questions the relationship between a given “I”—a subject—and its voice or speech.
+It also creates space to reflect on speech, voice, access to language, and expression through speech.
+Together, these factors shape understandings of identity and belonging.

-Moreover it’s a title that can not be translated without losing its inherent english wordplay on voice-over and voice over.
+Moreover, it is a title that cannot be translated without losing its inherent English wordplay on “voice-over” and “voice over.”
 Thus, the title points to the very act of translating and to the nuances that both disappear and arise in this work.

 The title Voice Over I is borrowed from the writings of Trinh T. Minh-ha from her book Elsewhere, Within Here: Immigration, Refugeeism and the Boundary Event.